Ogami Island: Transportation

-The island has no airport and is not connected by bridge to other nearby islands.
-The only way to reach the island is by boat.
-There are four round-trip boat rides per day.
+The island has no airport and is not connected by bridge to any other island.
+The only way to reach it is to take a boat from Miyako-jima.
+There are four round-trip boat rides per day and it takes around 15 minutes per trip.

 Population

 Settlements are concentrated on the south coast of the island, near the port.
 There is also another settlement near the center of the island, at the highest point.

 Economy

 The island's economy is based on fishing, with dried octopus being a specialty.
-In recent years, the islands has tried to promote tourism by setting up a tourism site.
+In recent years, the island has tried to promote tourism by setting up a tourism website.

 Demographics

 The population of the islands is approximately 35 people, most of whom are elderly.
 The island's population is expected to decrease as residents age.

 Language

-Residents speak the Ogami Dialect, a dialect of Miyakoan that is phonologically different than other Miyakoan dialects.
+Older residents speak the Ōgami dialect, a dialect of Miyakoan that is phonologically different from other Miyakoan dialects.
 Like Miyakoan itself, the dialect is in danger of dying out as younger residents do not speak it.